 Websocket

-You can listen to incoming messages with the receive method which takes 1) the name of the message to handle and 2) a callback function to run when a message with name is received.
+2. a callback function to run when a message with name is received.
 The callback function must accept the message as first argument and optionally the socket as second argument.

-Below a handler listening to the message hello, prints the message and uses the websocket to send a response.
+Below is a handler listening to the message hello, prints the message and uses the websocket to send a response.

 # listen to incoming messages